 - The resin is clogged with particulates.
 Pre-filter the sample just before loading it on to the Proteus spin column.
 Ascites must be delipidated before use.
-Please refer to page 26 for the recommended delipidation procedure. - If the spin columns are not stored at 2-8 °C, or they have been used more than once and stored in the absence of a bacteriostat, microbial growth in the column may restrict flow through the resin plug. - The spin times for the sample loading step should be increased to a maximum of 1,500 g.
+Please refer to page 25 for the recommended delipidation procedure. - If the spin columns are not stored at 2-8 °C, or they have been used more than once and stored in the absence of a bacteriostat, microbial growth in the column may restrict flow through the resin plug. - The centrifugal speed for the sample loading step can be increased to a maximum 1,500 g.